100% Satisfaction Guarantee

 Spelling variations of this family name include: Wymarke, Wymark, Wimark, Wymarle, Wimarle, Wimarl, Wymarl, Wymerke, Wymer, Wimer, Wymarch and many more.

-More information is included under the topic Early Weymouth Notables in all our PDF Extended History products.
+Another 39 words (3 lines of text) are included under the topic Early Weymouth Notables in all our PDF Extended History products

 Some of the first settlers of this family name were:

-Weymouth Settlers in the United States in the 17th Century
+Weymouth Settlers in United States in the 17th Century

 - Robert Weymouth, who arrived in New England in 1652